-The first police station, however, only came into existence four years later.
+The first police station, however, only came into existence three years later.
 Francis James Bernard built his residence at the southern bank of the Singapore River in 1823, which double functioned as the Police Office with a basement room for prisoners.
 In the same year, anti-arms laws were passed to forbid all residents on the island to carry weapons, with the exception of the Johor Sultan’s guards.

 Straits Settlements Police (1826-1946)

 When the British merged Singapore with Penang and Malacca to form the Straits Settlements in 1826, the police force in Singapore became part of the Straits Settlements Police Force until its disbandment in 1946.

 As the settlement progressed and population grew, more police departments had to be established for different specialised roles.
 The Marine Police was one of the earliest to be formed.
 With two sampans, a 15-men force (a sub-Inspector, two corporals and 12 constables) and headquarters at the Cavanagh Bridge Police Station, it was set up in 1824 to combat against piracy near the Singapore harbour.

 The increasing number of secret societies also prompted the police to establish the Detective Branch in 1886, which was later renamed as the Criminal Investigation Department (CID) in 1903.
 The Police Coast Guards was formed in 1916, followed by the Traffic Police two years later to control and regulate the traffic.

 In dealing with seditious activities, the police set up the Criminal Intelligence Department in 1925.
 The same year also saw the formation of the first Police Force Band.
 By 1925, the construction of a Police Training School was completed at Thomson Road.
 The Communications Branch was set up in 1936, while the first batch of Auxiliary Police was recruited in 1939.